Troubleshooting

 What you see

-What to do nextUse Undo Format (last 20 passes, this session).
+What to do nextUse Undo Format.

 What you see

-What to do nextUse Restore (one snapshot deep, this session).
+What to do nextUse Restore.

 What you seeThe workbook shows unsaved changes after a Sensitivity run.